UsabilityDynamics/lib-js-elastic-filter/readme.md

 Changelog
 =========

+= Version 2.6 =
+* Added option that allows to use fields-independent full-text search for Suggester.

 = Version 2.5 =
 * Re-factoring of suggester in order to make it possible to add multiple instances on a page.